Warp Bridge Sampling: The Next Generation: Setting Tuning Parameters: Guidance from Simulation Studies

-Figure \ref{fig::10D_diff_m_over_n} shows that the statistical efficiency of $\hat{\lambda}_\opt^\pU$ can also be improved by increasing $m$, but the additional computational cost is significant.
-Therefore, in most cases, the $PpS$ of $\hat{\lambda}_\opt^\pU$ decreases as $m$ increases.
-It is, however, important to acknowledge that, for a fixed sample of size $n$ from $p$, the best statistical efficiency achieved by $\hat{\lambda}_\opt^\pU$ is better than that of $\hat{\lambda}_\opt^\pmix$, and some of the expensive computational cost of $\hat{\lambda}_\opt^\pU$ can be saved by parallel computing, for instance.
+Despite the above findings, given a fixed sample of size $n$ from $p$, the best statistical efficiency achieved by $\hat{\lambda}_\opt^\pU$ is better than that of $\hat{\lambda}_\opt^\pmix$.
+The higher computational cost of $\hat{\lambda}_\opt^\pU$ can be mitigated by parallel computing, for instance, which is a topic for further research.
+Moreover, in cases where target evaluations are expensive, there will be much less opportunity for improving the $PpS$ of $\hat{\lambda}_\opt^\pmix$ by increasing $m$ because $T_\ttEM$ will not dominate $T_\ttBS^\pmix$.
+In these cases the superiority of $\hat{\lambda}_\opt^\pmix$ in terms of $PpS$ disappears, as confirmed by the example in Section \ref{sec:comparison}.

-To sum up, we recommend using $L=50K$ data points from $p$ to estimate $\bz$.
+To sum up, we recommend using $L=50K$ draws from $p$ to estimate $\bz$.
 The variance of $\hat{\lambda}_\opt^\pX$ can be effectively reduced by increasing $K$ and/or $m$ up to certain levels.
 The rates of reduction in variance are different for $K$ and $m$.
 When $K$ is small, increasing $K$ reduces the variance faster than increasing $m$; when $K$ is large, increasing $m$ is more beneficial for reducing the variance.
-For the estimator $\hat{\lambda}_\opt^\pmix$, having a large $m$, e.g., $m=10n$, is recommended thanks to the inexpensive computational cost $T_\ttBS^\pmix$.
+For the estimator $\hat{\lambda}_\opt^\pmix$, having a large $m$, e.g., $m=10n$, is recommended in cases where $T_\ttBS^\pmix$ is low compared with $T_\ttEM$.